prachimittal0201/Data-Analysis-with-Python/README.md

 ## 💡 Top Business Insights

+*   **The Q4 Holiday Reliance:** The business is heavily seasonal.
+Profits skyrocket by roughly 300% during November and December, meaning the company's annual success relies almost entirely on execution during the 8-week holiday shopping window.
 *   **The "Dual-Economy" Customer Base:**
     Our analysis reveals that the company operates two distinct types of businesses simultaneously:
     *   **The Volume Engine:** The median transaction is exactly **$500**, with the vast majority of all everyday orders falling tightly between **$250 and $1,000**.
 This provides predictable, steady cash flow.